Getting car insurance without a license in 2024

 Most people who purchase car insurance have a driver’s license.
 In fact, many insurance companies require that you have a license before they sell you a policy.

 However, some insurers might be willing to sell you a policy even if you do not have a license.
 So, you can insure a car without a license.
-This is most likely to happen if you own a car and never drive it, but instead allow someone else to drive the vehicle.
+This is most likely to happen if you own a car and never drive it but allow someone else to drive the vehicle.

 In such situations, you probably will need to list a primary driver on the policy.